 We conducted this performance audit in accordance with Government Auditing Standards issued by the Comptroller General of the United States and the American Institute of Certified Public Accountants' Standards for Consulting Services, using EBSA's Thrift Savings Plan Fiduciary Oversight Program.
-Our scope period for testing was February 1, 2016 through February 28,
+Our scope period for testing was January 1, 2020 through December 31, 2020.

-2017.
 We performed the audit in four phases: (1) planning, (2) arranging for the engagement with the Agency, (3) testing and interviewing, and (4) report writing.

-The planning phase was designed to assist team members to develop a collective understanding of the activities and controls associated with the applications, processes, and personnel involved with TSP account maintenance operations.
+During the planning phase, team members developed a collective understanding of the activities and controls associated with the applications, processes, and personnel involved with the TSP account maintenance process.
 Arranging the engagement included contacting the Agency and agreeing on the timing of detailed testing procedures.

-During the testing and interviewing phase, we conducted interviews, collected and inspected auditee-provided documentation and evidence, participated in process walk-throughs, and designed and performed tests of controls and compliance8.
-We conducted these test procedures at the Agency's headquarters in Washington, D.C.
-In Appendix B, we identify the key documentation provided by Agency and contractor personnel that we reviewed during our performance audit.

-Our performance audit procedures included selecting non-statistical samples from populations of account maintenance transactions and TSP participants.
+During the testing and interviewing phase, we conducted interviews, collected, and inspected auditee-provided documentation and evidence, and participated in process walk-throughs.
+Our audit procedures included selecting non-statistical samples from populations of account maintenance transactions and TSP participants to achieve our audit objectives.
 Procedures performed included testing the following:

-- Federal agency and uniformed service payroll submissions to the TSP, to determine if any significant delays occurred between receipt dates and posting dates to the TSP system; - Breakage, negative adjustment, rollover, interfund transfer, and forfeiture transactions, to determine if they were accurately reflected in the participant accounts; - Participants with a TSP balance at any time during the period under audit, to determine if daily valuation and allocation to the appropriate fund balances as elected by participants were accurate and the accounts were properly classified (i.e., tax-deferred, tax-exempt, or Roth); - Participants with beneficiary accounts, to determine if any contributions or transfers were recorded in their accounts; - Participants with catch-up contributions, to determine compliance with applicable regulations; - Contribution, interfund transfer, and forfeiture accounting activity, to determine if the activity was properly recorded and accumulated in the underlying accounting records;
+- Federal agency and uniformed service payroll submissions to the TSP, to determine if any significant delays occurred between receipt dates and posting dates to the TSP system; - Breakage, negative adjustment, rollover, interfund transfer, and forfeiture transactions, to determine if they were accurately reflected in the participant accounts; - Participants with a TSP balance at any time during the period under audit, to determine if daily valuation and allocation to the appropriate fund balances as elected by participants were accurate and the accounts were properly classified (i.e., tax-deferred, tax-exempt, or Roth); - Participants with beneficiary accounts, to determine if any contributions or transfers were recorded in their accounts; - Participants with catch-up contributions, to determine compliance with applicable regulations; - Contribution, interfund transfer, and forfeiture accounting activity, to determine if the activity was properly recorded and accumulated in the underlying accounting records; - Forfeiture restorations, to determine if erroneous forfeitures were promptly investigated and restored to participant accounts; - Manual adjustments made by the Unit, to determine if they were properly supported and posted to the participant accounts; and